-Although ultimately, Durant survived, and returned home safe and sound.
-If Shughart and Gordon don't volunteer to give themselves up, maybe Somalis get to Durant before the militia can arrive to "save" him and keep him alive.
+But ultimately, Durant survived to return home safe and sound.
+If Shughart and Gordon don't volunteer to give themselves up, maybe the Somalis get to Durant before the militia can arrive to "save" him and keep him alive.

 Dude, every five-ten minutes after Durant gets captured is a Tear Jerker.

 Captain Steele has a touching moment with Sgt.
 Lorenzo Ruiz in the field hospital after the battle.
-If you miss the very subtle exchange between Steele and the doctor as he approaches, it can hit you like a ton of bricks when Ruiz' name appears among the KIA in the credits.
+Ruiz says, "Do not go back out there without me," and Steele cannot even say anything, so he simply clasps hands with Ruiz.
+If you miss the very subtle exchange between Steele and the doctor as he approaches, it can hit you like a ton of bricks when Ruiz's name appears among the KIA in the credits.